 Women like men who take good care of themselves.
 Women like men who care about their health and their fitness.
 That’s why almost every young modern man is no stranger to the gym.

-Working out is not only about weights, but it is also about feeling good, burn the pain, stress, and exertion which you build everyday.
+Working out is not only about weights, but it is also about feeling good, burning the pain, stress, and exertion that you build every day.

 Yes, it feels good to work out.
 It’s simple, straightforward, and bullshit-free.
 There are no teammates to blame.
 Just you.